ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The aegis & intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn83016107/1875-05-28/ed-1/seq-1)

 #### 1875-05-28 &middot; Bel Air, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Presence of .Mind.—Prof. Wilder gives
+these short rules for action in case of acci­
+dent: For dust in the eyes, avoid rubbing;
+dash water into them; remove cinders,
- with the round point of a lead pencil.
+etc., with the round point of a lead pencil.
 Remove insects from the ear by tepid wa­
 ter ; never put a hard instrument into the
 ear.
 If an artery is cut compress above